-Duchess who has made Early year intervention, mental health and family and care support her main focus of public life is doing her work with passion to make the slightest difference that she can make as she said in her engagement interview almost 9 years ago.
+The Duchess of Cambridge, who has made Early year intervention, mental health and family and care support her main focus of public life, is doing her work with passion to make the slightest difference that she can make – as she said in her engagement interview almost 9 years ago.

 It is not a silent difference, the early years of a kid’s life are defining years.
 A safe and secure childhood with a loving family is the foundation of great lives.
-Duchess who her self comes from a close-knit family understands the importance of loving and caring family home and along with her husband Prince William doing her best to give the same safe and full of love upbringing to her own kids that she had.
+The Duchess of Cambridge, coming from a close-knit family, understands the importance of a loving and caring family home.
+Along with her husband Prince William, she is doing her best to give the same safe and full of love upbringing to her own kids that she had as a child.
+Talking about his wife, once Prince William said,

-And she is determined to make sure that every child in the UK gets that too.
+And The Duchess of Cambridge is determined to make sure that every child in the UK gets that safe upbringing too.
 Whether it is her patronages, her Back to Nature Garden or her support to Backyard Nature, her every step is focused on the next generation of Great Britain.

 Prof Peter Fonagy, the CEO of Anna Freud Centre, a Patronage of Catherine, said, “The Duchess of Cambridge has done more to turn the tide of stigma around mental health than any other single individual that I could name.
 To the millions of children who have been suffering in silence, she is their voice.”

 It is true on so many levels.
-The Duchess used her position to put the limelight on an issue that was considered a taboo otherwise.
+The Duchess uses her position to put the limelight on an issue that was considered taboo otherwise.
 No one was talking about early years’ importance, child and parent mental health this openly at such a high profile platform.
 She talked about her own experiences and the difficulties she faced as a new Mother, postpartum depression.
-She has started the conversation and brought the issue into the centre of the stage, from here it will only go up and beyond.
+She has started the conversation and brought the issue onto the centre of the stage, from here it will only go up and beyond.
 She is truly turning into Children’s Princess.
-As People Magazine’s cover said, ” The Mom Who Will Be Queen”.
+As People Magazine’s September 2019 cover said, ” The Mom Who Will Be Queen“.

-Yesterday, Palace released the result of a competition held by BBC’s Children Show Blue Peter Pan.
+Yesterday, Kensington Palace released the result of a competition held by BBC’s Children Show Blue Peter Pan.

 The Duchess of Cambridge joined @CBBC’s #BluePeter to unveil the winner of their Royal Garden Competition 🍃 at @RHSWisley – congratulations Jessica on your winning design! 🎉 pic.twitter.com/qTW0sFfE89